skycoin/skywire/README.md

 ### Using the Skywire SOCKS5 proxy client

-The following wiki documentation exists on the SOCKS5 proxy
+The following wiki documentation exists on the SOCKS5 proxy:
 - [Skywire SOCKS5 Proxy User Guide](https://github.com/skycoin/skywire/wiki/Skywire-SOCKS5-Proxy-User-Guide)
 - [SSH over SOCKS5 Proxy](https://github.com/skycoin/skywire/wiki/SSH-over-SOCKS5-Proxy)

-The main difference between the vpn and the socks5 proxy is that the proxy is configured __per application__ while the vpn wraps the connections for the whole machine
+The main difference between the vpn and the socks5 proxy is that the proxy is configured __per application__ while the vpn wraps the connections for the whole machine.

 The socks client usage (from `skywire-cli`) is similar to the vpn, though the `skywire-cli` subcommands and flags do not currently match from the one application to the other.
 This will be rectified.

-To use the SOCKS5 proxy client via `skywire-cli`
+To use the SOCKS5 proxy client via `skywire-cli`:
 ```
 skywire-cli proxy list
 ```
-this will query the service discovery for a list of visor public keys which are running the proxy server.
+This will query the service discovery for a list of visor public keys which are running the proxy server.
 [sd.skycoin.com/api/services?type=proxy](https://sd.skycoin.com/api/services?type=proxy)

-sample output:
+Sample output:
 ```
 031a924f5fb38d26fd8d795a498ae53f14782bc9f036f8ff283c479ac41af95ebd:3 | ID
 024fdf44c126e122f09d591c8071a7355d4be9c561f85ea584e8ffe4e1ae8717f7:3 | ID